18 Free/Cheap Fun Ideas for Spring Break

 Bernheim Arboretum and Research Forest has lots of classes and trails to explore.
 It is free Monday-Friday and only $5 for passenger cars, minivans, and motorcycles on the weekend.

 Visit Abraham Lincoln’s Birthplace.
 Begin your journey at the Visitor Center and view the Bible that belonged to his father and mother, Thomas and Nancy Lincoln, watch a 15 minute video about his early years, and follow the “Pathway of a President” plus lots more.
-Here’s a day trip idea!
+If you want the day planned out for you, here’s a day trip itinerary!

 Take a walk over the Big 4 Bridge and bring a picnic to share with your family and friends.
 This is a fun and cheap way to spend a beautiful spring day.
-Splurge a bit and rent a bike or have lunch/dinner at one of the yummy restaurants in Jeffersonville!
+Splurge a bit have lunch/dinner at one of the yummy restaurants in Jeffersonville!
+Bring this trivia sheet with you to work on together.

 Museum of American Printing House for the Blind offers free self-guided visits to the museum which allows visitors to explore at their pace.
 Those who want to see the factory in action and learn more about how products are made may take a guided tour that combines braille and audio book production with the museum visit.

-Be sure to keep tabs on our Spring Fun links for even MORE ideas!
+Be sure to keep tabs on our Spring Fun links for MORE Spring Break ideas!